 During the programme you can expect to:

-get a personal mentor who helps you prepare for your future career
+have a personal mentor who helps you prepare for your future career,

-develop new solutions for sustainable production of electricity and fuels, as well as energy storage
+develop new solutions for sustainable production of electricity and fuels, as well as energy storage,

-be a part of a university with two Nobel prizes in chemistry
+be a part of a university with two Nobel prizes in chemistry.

 The versatility of the field is also evident from where you can do your Master's thesis project, which could be in the research group where you have your mentor, or in another group doing research in a related field.
-In the Uppsala region, there are also many large or small companies where you can find challenging projects, which will further add to your contact network.
+In the Uppsala region, there are many large or small companies where you can find challenging projects, which will further add to your contact network.

-A degree from Uppsala University will give you close connection to excellent and world leading research and you will have the opportunity to develop a personal contact network.
+A degree from Uppsala University will give you close connection to excellent and world-leading research and you will have the opportunity to develop a personal contact network.
 You will have a personal mentor who will invite you to seminars, group-meetings and other events in order to prepare you for your future career and you will meet PhD-students and post-docs who have come to Uppsala to be part of an excellent research environment to do cutting-edge research.
-Our research groups have a well-developed cooperation with other institutions and research agencies which is beneficial for you when choosing a project for the master thesis, and to make contacts for your future career.
+Our research groups have a well-developed cooperation with other institutions and research agencies, which is beneficial for you when choosing a project for the Master's thesis, and to make contacts for your future career.

 You have an analytical mind and are able and willing to express your thoughts in both writing and speaking.
-You are extremely motivated and willing to take the responsibility needed to successfully complete your studies.
+You are extremely motivated and will take the responsibility needed to successfully complete your studies.